-Data and analytics are the future of procurement.
-A report from Deloitte indicates that 54 percent of CPOs surveyed believe that analytics will have the highest impact on business in the next two years.
-Data gathered from automated processes allows businesses to quantify RFP software ROI, calculate cost optimization, evaluate opportunities for process efficiency improvements and more.
+Many believe that data and analytics are the future of procurement.
+In fact, a report from Deloitte indicates that 54 percent of CPOs surveyed believe that analytics will have the highest impact on business in the next two years.
+Data gathered from automated processes allows businesses to quantify RFP software ROI.
+Moreover, data empowers cost optimization, process efficiency improvements and more.

 With automated processes in an RFP software platform, data is more easily captured and analyzed.
-If procurement data from the RFP process was more reliably and widely collected it could be leveraged to predict customer demands, track trends, better evaluate buying cycles and evaluate vendor performance.
-The insights could be endless.
+If RFP data was more reliably and widely collected it could predict supply chain risks, track trends, better evaluate procurement costs and evaluate vendor performance.
+Truly, the insights could be endless.

 1. Automation is going to take my job

-RFP software is a tool, not a replacement for people — sales and the RFP process are still very human.
-While RFP software can help issue and complete RFPs; it can’t help verify the information, craft engaging answers or determine what vendor is the best fit.
+RFP software is a tool, not a replacement for people — procurement and supply chain management are still very human.
+While RFP software can help issue and manage RFPs there are some things it can’t do.
+For instance, it can’t verify the accuracy of your RFP templates, interpret stakeholder requests or determine which vendor is the best fit.
 Even outside of the procurement process, McKinsey estimates that a very small number of jobs (less than five percent) could be automated entirely.

 In fact, knowing how and when to leverage automation can make you an even more valuable employee.
-If you could spend less time managing manual tasks, you can answer another RFP, evaluate vendor ROI and act even more strategically to serve your business.
+For instance, if you could spend less time managing manual tasks, you can spend more time maximizing the value of your current vendor partnerships.

 2. RFP automation software is too expensive

-The inefficiency caused by avoiding automation may actually cost your business more in the long-run.
-Employees who aren’t equipped with the right tools and are overloaded by work are 68% less productive.
+All this to say nothing of the burden of inefficiency.
+Delaying automation may actually cost your business more in the long-run.
+Unsurprisingly, employees who aren’t equipped with the right tools and are overloaded by work are 68 percent less productive.

 3. Proposal automation software only does one thing

-One of the great things about RFP management tools is that thetechnology can be used in a lot of different ways.
-The system centralizes knowledge and is easily applied to any question and answer format.
-So, beyond automating the processes in RFx documents like RFIs, RFQs, RFBs; the technology also works well with security questionnaires, due diligence questionnaires, statements of work and proactive proposals.
-The value of RFP software extends to many departments across the entire business.
+One of the great things about RFP management tools is that the technology can be used in a lot of different ways.
+The system can help you manage any document that uses a question and answer format.
+So, beyond automating RFx documents like RFIs, RFQs, RFBs; the technology also works well with security questionnaires, due diligence questionnaires and vendor profiles.
+Therefore, the value of RFP software may extend to many departments across the entire business.

 Why automation matters

-Businesses that take advantage of the benefits of automation empower employees to devote more time to higher-level tasks.
-Which allows them to act more strategically and create better outcomes.
-A quote from the CPO survey nicely summarizes why RFP automation and digital transformation matter, saying:
+Businesses that take advantage of the benefits of automation empower employees to spend time on optimizing other areas.
+Accordingly, they are more strategic and enjoy better outcomes.
+A quote from the CPO survey summarizes why procurement and RFP automation as well as digital transformation matter, saying: